foexle/ansible-role-postfix/README.md

 ## Requirements

-This role requires [Ansible](http://www.ansibleworks.com/) version 1.4 or higher and the Debian/Ubuntu platform.
+This role requires [Ansible](http://www.ansibleworks.com/) version 1.4 or higher and works with Debian/Ubuntu, Centos and Amazon Linux.

 ## Role Variables